 2. Cooking Environment

 Only masonry and stainless steel furniture should be in the area of a commercial range.
 Any combustible material (such as wood cabinetry) is required to be at a minimum of 6" away from the range on all sides.
-It is highly recommended that in any commercial setting no combustible furniture exist in the kitchen.
+It is highly recommended that in any commercial setting, no combustible furniture exists in the kitchen.

-Residential ranges can be positioned in most kitchen areas as long as the ventilation and flooring is adequate (i.e. not positioned on carpet).
+Residential ranges can be positioned in most kitchen areas as long as the ventilation and flooring are adequate (i.e. not positioned on carpet).

 3. Cost Considerations